appsody/appsody-operator/doc/user-guide.md

 #### Advanced scenario

-By default the operator will use `self-signed` `ClusterIssuer`.
-This is configurable through `appsody-operator` ConfigMap using `defaultIssuer` and `useClusterIssuer` properties.

-In this example we overriding Issuer to be used for application.
+In this example we are overriding Issuer to be used for application.
-Certificate will be generated for specific organiation and duration.
-Extra properties can be added as well
+Certificate will be generated for specific organization and duration.
+Extra properties can be added as well.

 ```yaml
 apiVersion: appsody.dev/v1beta1